-We recommend you to read the following posts in order to understand the program of this blog.
+We recommend you read the following posts in order to understand the program of this blog.
 We used the following blog posts to do this example:

 How to program our industrial PLC with Arduino IDE: Installing the Industrial Shields's boards in the Arduino ID.

 Most of the digital outputs are always connected to the internal Arduino, but in a few cases, the user can choose between a special peripheral configuration or a GPIO by changing the position of the Dip Switches.

 Each switch can select only one configuration.
 For example, in this case, we are watching the GPIOs configuration of an M-Duino 21+.
 If we put the switch to the right position (ON) in the lower one, the output Q0.0 will be activated and we will be able to work this as digital.
 If the switch is in the left position (OFF) we will activate the output as analog.
 Keep in mind each switch has two different configurations: you must select the right (ON) or the left (OFF) option.

 In all of the Industrial Shields Arduino based PLCs, digital outputs can work at: